 facetious (adjective)

-Treating serious issues with deliberately inappropriate humour; flippant.
-(OD)
+Treating serious issues with deliberately inappropriate humor; flippant.
+(NOA)

 factitious (adjective)

 Produced by humans rather than by natural forces.
 Formed by or adapted to an artificial or conventional standard.
-Produced by special effort; sham.
+Produced by special effort; sham; not genuine.
 (MW)

 Not genuine, intrinsic, natural, or spontaneous; inauthentic; artificially created or developed; made up for a particular occasion or purpose; arising from custom, habit, or convention.
 Made by human beings, often in imitation of something natural; artificial; manufactured.
 (OED)

-In medicine: Of a disorder, symptom, etc.: Feigned or self-induced by a patient, especially (in later use in psychiatry) solely in order to obtain medical attention.
-(OED) See: Munchausen Syndrome
+Medicine: Of a disorder, symptom, etc., feigned or self-induced by a patient, especially, in later use in psychiatry, solely in order to obtain medical attention.
+(OED)

 faff (verb and noun)